launchdarkly/LaunchDarkly-Docs/style-guide.md

 Here are some guidelines to get you started:

 * Avoid unnecessary capitalizations.
-Proper nouns, including product and feature names, and UI elements should reflect their proper display text, but do not capitalize unnecessary words in headings or text.
+Proper nouns, including product and feature names, and UI elements should reflect their display text.
+Do not capitalize unnecessary words in headings or text.
 For example, LaunchDarkly's Data Export feature uses capital letters because it's a proper noun, but when we refer to exporting data to a destination, we do not capitalize either the verb or the noun.
+* Bold text labels that you can click in the LaunchDarkly UI and have proper names.
+For example, bold left nav elements, tabs, button text, and toggle options.
+Put text that is read-only, like checkbox labels or dialog headers, in quotes.
 * All screenshots and graphics in the docs must have alt text that describes the content of the image.
 For example, say "The Users dashboard, with a specific user called out." not "The Users dashboard provides a simple interface you can use to track users registered with LaunchDarkly."
 * Use the Oxford comma.
 Every list with more than two items must have a comma before the "and" and final list item.